MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_policy_template.md

 ## -description

 An enumeration of the set of supported template policies.
-Template configurations may be updated to include conditions for new resource types in the future.
-While these templates cover the needs of most activities, developers should customize their policies where needed to ensure that all resources are configured appropriately for their activity.
+These templates cover the needs of most activities, but developers should customize their policies where needed to ensure that all resources are configured appropriately for their activity.

 ## -enum-fields